Bridesmaid Duties in Detail

 Photo by Lime Green Photography

-The bridesmaid is an integral part of any wedding, on hand to comfort, console, multitask, and party hearty at all bridal events.
+The bridesmaid is an integral part of any wedding, on hand to comfort, console, multitask and spread the joy at all bridal events.
 Whether it's your first bridesmaid gig or your 50th, here's a cheat sheet of your to-dos.

 - Offer to help with prewedding tasks.
-Try to be specific when you volunteer.
-For example, say, "Would you like me to help you shop for bridesmaid dresses/stuff invitations/pack for the honeymoon?" instead of just, "What can I do?"
+Try to be specific when you volunteer: Instead of just, "What can I do?" say, "Would you like me to help you shop for bridesmaid dresses/stuff invitations/pack for the honeymoon?"

-- Scout out bridesmaid dresses, shoes, jewelry, and other wedding accessories.
+- Scout out bridesmaid dresses, shoes, jewelry and other wedding accessories.
 Pay for the entire ensemble.
-(Break in your shoes before the wedding day -- that will minimize slipping, blisters, and aching tootsies.)
+(Break in your shoes before the wedding day—that will minimize slipping, blisters and aching feet.)

-- Help to plan, cohost, and pay for the bridal shower and bachelorette party with other bridesmaids.
+- Help plan, cohost and pay for the bridal shower and bachelorette party with the other bridesmaids.

-- If the maid/matron of honor isn't already handling this task, keep a record of all the gifts received at various parties and bridal showers (so that the bride/couple can write thank-you notes); maintain RSVP lists.
+- If the maid or matron of honor isn't already handling this task, keep a record of all the gifts received at various parties and bridal showers (so that the bride/couple can write thank-you notes); maintain RSVP lists.

 - Attend the ceremony rehearsal and rehearsal dinner.
 (Keep abreast of all prewedding parties, and go to as many as possible.)

 - Run last-minute errands.
 On the day of the wedding, be on hand to confirm flower delivery times, meet and greet the ceremony officiant, or satisfy junk food cravings.